Francesco-Marhel/TruthProbe/README.md

 python src/truth_probe.py signal --dataset builtin --with-2d --baseline --perm 200
 ```

+## Note

+The code was generated using an LLM, subject to my full decision-making and review, and to refine specific terminology necessitated by the translation from Italian to English.

 ## Cite

 Francesco Karim Vicidomini, *The Anatomy of a Truth Direction*, 2026.